4a6166/UPenn-Data---Project-3/flask/instructions.md

 flask --app app.py --debug run
 ```
 The database is copied over from the SQLite folder.
-It is the "production" database, and is where all the data will be pulled from and passed through to your HTML and JS files.
+It is the "production" database, and is where all the data will be pulled from and passed through to the HTML and JS files.

 ## Structure
-The app hook into the `templates` directory and the `static` directory.
+The app hooks into the `templates` directory and the `static` directory.

 `static` holds CSS and Javascript files that will be statically served when the flask app is run.
-It also holds images and icons or whatever static files you want severed.
+It also holds images and icons.

-`templates` holds HTML templates that will be populated with info and graphs from the database and our JS files.
+`templates` holds HTML templates that will be populated with data that is either declared in app.py or stored as files in `static`.

 ## Passing Data Through
 Every visual is using the same base HTML template, `vis.html`.